-NMSU/DACC recognizes that confidentiality is important.
+The university recognizes that confidentiality is important.
 However, confidentiality cannot be guaranteed.
 The administrators, faculty or staff responsible for implementing this policy will respect the privacy of individuals reporting or accused of discrimination or sexual harassment to the extent reasonably possible and will maintain confidentiality to the extent possible.
-Examples of situations where confidentiality cannot be maintained include, but are not limited to, necessary disclosures during an investigation, circumstances where the DACC is required by law to disclose information (such as in response to legal process), or when an individual is in harm's way.
+Examples of situations where confidentiality cannot be maintained include, but are not limited to, necessary disclosures during an investigation, circumstances where the NMSU is required by law to disclose information (such as in response to legal process), or when an individual is in harm's way.

 To the extent provided by law and university policy, documents concerning a discrimination investigation and investigative results are not subject to public disclosure.
-Investigative materials and documents contain matters of opinion related to the working relationship between DACC and its employees.
-Documents protected by the Family Educational Rights and Privacy Act (FERPA), Privacy Act of 1974, the New Mexico Inspection of Public Records Act, etc. are not subject to disclosure.
+Investigative materials and documents contain matters of opinion related to the working relationship between NMSU and its employees.
+Documents protected by FERPA, Privacy Act of 1974, the New Mexico Inspection of Public Records Act, etc. are not subject to disclosure.